sungbinlim/HPO-slides/README.md

 # Notice

-This is a `git gink` for downloading HPO slides
+This is a `git link` for downloading HPO slides